k-gruenberg/compare_folders/README.md

 OPTIONS:
-        --colwidth <COLWIDTH>      The width of each column in the output ASCII table [default: 20] --extension <EXTENSION>    Optional filter: only regard files with this extension -h, --help                     Print help information
+        --colwidth <COLWIDTH>      The width of each column in the output ASCII table [default: 20] --diffonly                 With this flag, only the differences are listed, i.e. only those files are outputted that either (a) don't occur in all folders, or (b) don't have the same name in all folders, or (c) occur more than once in at least one folder --extension <EXTENSION>    Optional filter: only regard files with this extension -h, --help                     Print help information
     -V, --version                  Print version information

 ```